What is Title IX?

 Title IX Complaints

 Under Title IX, Grand Rapids Community College is required to prevent and address discrimination which includes unfair treatment based on a protected characteristic, harassment because of a protected characteristic, denial of an entitled reasonable accommodation under State and Federal laws, or retaliation because of a complaint about discrimination or assistance in a discrimination investigation or lawsuit.
-Complaints about incidents of any of these forms of gender discrimination should be reported to the Title IX Coordinator or any of GRCC's Deputy Coordinators.
-Complaint form.
+Complaints about incidents of any of these forms of gender discrimination should be reported to Victoria Kane at firstname.lastname@example.org or any of GRCC's Deputy Coordinators.